Stuff The Turkey Thanksgiving Game For Kids

 • Place the ends of the white tissue paper down into the bags with only the end peaking out about 1-2 in.

-• Twist the top of the bags around and glue or staple to secure
+• Twist the top of the bags around and glue or staple them to secure

 • Glue the turkey legs onto the big turkey bag